 The library is building 421 on the campus map.

 The Dulaney-Browne Library aspires to develop information literate students, faculty and staff through outstanding resources and programs that support the teaching, research, and service commitments of the university.

 The Dulaney-Browne Library facilitates the pursuit of knowledge, teaches information literacy, and supports the academic, intellectual, and spiritual research needs of the university and broader community by providing information resources and instruction in their use for the university and broader community.
-The library provides resources and services by cooperating with other libraries, purchasing books and other materials representing a broad range of views, participating in the United States Federal Depository Program, providing specialized leased information sources available through the Internet, providing preservation and access to various archival and special collections, maintaining a Foundation Center Cooperating Collection, and providing space and programming for interdisciplinary activities related to information use.
+The library provides resources and services by cooperating with other libraries, purchasing books and other materials representing a broad range of views, providing specialized leased information sources available through the Internet, providing preservation and access to various archival and special collections, providing resources through cooperative agreements with other organizations, and providing space and programming for interdisciplinary activities related to information use.